 Remember to offer a lead magnet to encourage people to subscribe.
 You want to give readers something in return for their information.
-Once you get people into the bot and taking action on your messages, you can direct them to other channels: back to your blog, YouTube channel, affiliate links, SMS — these are all great ways to keep readers in your ecosystem to upsell to them later on.
+Once you get people into the bot and take action on your messages, you can direct them to other channels: back to your blog, YouTube channel, affiliate links — these are all great ways to keep readers in your ecosystem to upsell to them later on.

 If one of your goals is to sell products to subscribers, you can use Bryan Harris’s product validation method to make it happen.

-Unlike building a massive audience before monetizing, product validation provides a clear view of whether or not people will buy your product.
+Unlike building a massive audience before monetizing, product validation provides a clear view of whether or not people will buy your digital products.
 It includes sending a product description or sales pitch to a small group of subscribers and asking if they want to buy your product.

 If they say yes, you can send them a pre-sale purchase link.
 If they don’t buy, then you know it’s not a good fit.
 The trick is, if a lot of people buy, you have to build the product.
 The process is working for blogger Kyle Byers.
 After he reached out to 75 subscribers, 2 ended up buying a $499 product on pre-sale.
 His next steps are to send to more groups, improve the offer based on feedback, and increase the price down the road.

-Another great way to monetize a blog from day one is through affiliate marketing.
-There are two things you need for this type of monetization: heavy traffic and marketing knowledge.
+Another great blog monetization method is affiliate marketing.
+There are two things you want for this monetization strategy: heavy organic traffic and marketing knowledge.
 Even though it takes a bit of extra work, affiliate marketing can be one of the most profitable strategies for making money online (specifically through blogging).

-Affiliate marketing involves selling other companies’ products on your blog and earning a commission for each sale you make.
+Affiliate marketing involves selling other companies’ products on your blog and earning an affiliate commission for each sale you make.
 To be successful at affiliate marketing, you have to choose products that are related to your niche.

-One thing to keep in mind for affiliate marketing is that your blog needs to have an engaged and targeted audience.
-If you’re not getting a lot of traffic right now, focus on refining your blog positioning and growing an audience before you look into referral programs and affiliate network strategies.
+One more thing to keep in mind for affiliate marketing is that your blog needs to have an engaged and targeted audience.
+If you’re not getting a lot of traffic right now, focus on refining your blog positioning and growing the audience before you look into referral programs and affiliate strategies.

 Virtual summits like webinars and virtual conferences are often used to build trust and generate more leads for bloggers.
 For example, if you are having trouble building a mailing list, you can offer your readers a chance to sign up for a free webinar where you will discuss certain subjects of interest to them.